Supportive Measures: Sexual and Related Misconduct Policy

 If the respondent is an employee, the University may place the respondent on administrative leave until the formal hearing has been completed and a final determination has been issued, in accordance with all policies, collective bargaining agreements and/or the University Statutes, as applicable.

 No-Contact Restrictions.
 A No-Contact Restriction is a directive limiting or prohibiting direct or indirect contact between designated individuals.
 The limitation or prohibition on contact may include in-person contact; contact through email, telephone, text message, social media, or third party; or through any other means.
-After a report of sexual or related misconduct is received by the Director of Gender Equity/Title IX Coordinator, Vice President for Student Affairs, Deans of Students, the Department of Public Safety, or Human Resources, a written or oral No-Contact Restriction may be put in place restricting the respondent from engaging in contact with the complainant.
+After a report of sexual or related misconduct is received by the Title IX Coordinator, Vice President for Student Affairs, Deans of Students, the Department of Public Safety, or Human Resources, a written or oral No-Contact Restriction may be put in place restricting the respondent from engaging in contact with the complainant.
 The complainant may also be directed not to have contact with the respondent.

 • An individual who wishes to report a violation of a No-Contact Restriction can contact the issuing office during business hours, the Department of Public Safety, or their Administrative Support Person if applicable.
 If the complainant and respondent observe each other in a public place, the parties are required to adhere to the provisions in the No-Contact Restriction.
 Individuals who violate a No-Contact Restriction are subject to a separate disciplinary charge of “Intimidation and Retaliation for Reporting” and may be subject to adjudication and discipline (see Section V(C), “Intimidation and Retaliation for Reporting”).